Esterjudith/Programming-journal/README.md

 -finished this project since only wanted to practice store page setup with Typescript & React for future e-commerce application.
 -created repo called "React-Typescript-Shopping-Cart"

+## 5/07/2023
+ -Decided to read the dev.java docs,download the jdk and write my first java program.
+I learn the syntax, how to compile etc, knowing OOP in javascript made the process a lot easier.